hoytpr/Lacto_genome/checkm.md

 **The results indicate that PrHT3 is Lactococcus lactis.**

-The phylogenetic analyses are included in the image below
+The phylogenetic analyses are included in the image below and shows that identification of GCF_016028835.1_ASM1602883v1 for use with read mapping was appropriate because it is the most highly related genome to PrHT3.

 ![PhyloLac.png](/img/PhyLoLac.png)